Kailash Srinivasan" />

 In this blog, we will discuss tips for acing the listening part of the test.
 But instead of going section by section of the test, we will instead focus on the larger goal of becoming a better listener.

-When listening, pay attention to not only the words but also the tone of voice.
-This may reveal more information to you than the words themselves.
+When you are listening, pay attention to the words and the tone of voice.
+The tone of voice can give you more information than the words themselves.

-Often, if you pay attention to the context, you may even understand snatches of a conversation in a foreign language.
-The tone of voice and body language are also helpful.
-For instance, if a mother is scolding a child in a language other than yours, from the sternness in her voice and face, the stiffness of her body, you can tell that it isn’t a pleasant conversation.
+If you listen carefully, you can sometimes understand bits and pieces of a conversation in a foreign language.
+The tone of voice and body language can also help.
+For example, if you see a mother scolding a child in a language that is not your own, from the stern look on her face and the stiffness of her body, you can tell that it is not a pleasant conversation.
 Now, if you add content to all this, the meaning becomes much clearer.

 When you're listening to an audio clip, you don't have the advantage of seeing what is happening.
 But if you pay attention to the context (stories, circumstances, themes), you will be better positioned to answer the questions.

 To focus better, take a few deep breaths and tell yourself that well on the CELPIP test is important to you.
 Once you have focused your intent, you will be able to do better on the test.

 To do well in the listening section, you can listen to the radio or a podcast if that interests you.
 Even an audiobook is an excellent place to start.
 The best part is, most passages in the listening test are short and are followed immediately by questions.
 So you aren’t expected to remember too much information.
 Practice these simple, yet powerful tips.
 Not only will it help you do well in CELPIP, but it will also help you in your professional and personal life.